 Venture capital financing occurs through deals.
 Through these types of transactions, portions of a company are generated and sold off to investors.
 Firms come up with these deals, which place a high priority on companies that are new to the industry.
-Although these are seen as risky moves, more companies are beginning to take a chance at the lucrative ideas that start-ups bin to the table.
+Although these are seen as risky moves, more companies are beginning to take a chance at the lucrative results that start-ups potentially bring to the table.

 In Norway, there is a wide range of promising start-ups in the fields of technology, finance, healthcare, and education.
 It is no surprise that the venture capital market thrives in the area, especially since investors are beginning to see a considerable amount of profit return.
-Those start-up owners who value autonomy might have a problem with this type of financing, however, since investors will be consulted about decisions relating to the company.
+Start-up owners who value autonomy might have difficulty with this type of financing since investors will be consulted about decisions relating to the company.

 The Norwegian economy owes a lot to energy sources such as oil and gas.
 These industries are not exactly sustainable, despite the financial security that they offered during times of economic crisis and stock market crashes.
 In recent years, oil and gas have become less powerful due to changes in manpower.
 Investors are also beginning to look into more sustainable ways to produce energy, which is why there is considerable interest in eco-friendly start-ups in places like Oslo.

 During the early half of the 2010s, venture capital financing was limited in Norway.
 However, the country began to experience an uptick in interest from foreign firms during the latter portion of the decade.
-This rise coincided with the emergence of several start-ups in the country, many of which are a contrast to the environmentally taxing industries that Norway has built its economy on.
+This rise coincided with the emergence of several start-ups in the country, many of which are a contrast to the environmentally taxing industries on which Norway has built its economy.

 One of the most popular start-ups in Norway is called Unloc.
 The company was founded in 2017 and centered on digitizing keys.
 These are done through text messaging, which allows people access to delivery, cleaning, and door unlocking.
 The promise of efficiency was a hit among investors, and the company has raised over €600,000 in funding.

 Ayfie is another promising Norwegian start-up.
 It is a tool that answers difficult questions from people, all through the power of sifting through long files of text.
-Combining the power of linguistics and technology has made it a favorite among investors.
+Combining the power of linguistics and technology, it has been a favorite among investors.
 In just three years, it has raised over €9,000,000 in funds.

 Another artificial intelligence, Timely, has become a known player in the Norwegian start-up community.
 It benefits employees, helping them boost their productivity by generating timesheets in real-time.
-The start-up has begun its rollout in more than 160 countries, raising over $6,000,000 in five years.
+The start-up began its rollout in more than 160 countries, raising over $6,000,000 in five years.